Meteora: St. Stephen

-Monastery of St. Stephen

-The Monastery of St. Stephen is located on a plateau-like structure.
+The Monastery of St. Stephen (Αγίου Στεφάνου) is located on a plateau-like structure.
 The original monastery was believed to have been built in the 14th century, however, a new katholikon was built in 1798 making it the newest of all the meteorite structures.
 The monastery is made up of many buildings including new katholikon, the "hestia" (kitchen), an old refectory that has since become a museum, and an assortment of rooms with different purposes.
 These include workrooms for paintings, embroidery, incense-making, and needlework.
 The church's interior was decorated with frescoes on the inside for a short period after 1545.
 However, during the World wars, the monasteries were bombed heavily and ransacked in the belief that the monks were holding refugees.
 As of 2015, the Monastery of St. Stephen is home to 28 nuns after its conversion to a nunnery in 1961.

+Other monasteries

+In addition to the above six extant monasteries, the remaining eighteen historic monasteries of Meteora are listed as follows.
+Coordinates are also given for some sites.
+The list is primarily sourced from Vlioras (2017), with some additional notes from Provatakis (2006).